Rover656/FastNoiseCompute/README.md

 # FastNoiseCompute
 This is a library based on [FastNoise](https://github.com/Auburns/FastNoise) by Auburns implemented in Unity Compute shaders.
 I'm slowly adding the different noise types.

+This should also support other compute shader platforms, as long as they use HLSL.

 ## API Reference

 Note, this library port is a work in progress, this API reference will evolve yet.